 American Center of Oriental Research (ACOR)

-ACOR-CAORC Fellowship: Two or more two- to six-month fellowships for masters and doctoral students.
+ACOR-CAORC Pre-doctorate Fellowship: Two or more two- to six-month fellowships for masters and doctoral students.
 Fields of study include all areas of the humanities and the natural and social sciences.
 Topics should contribute to scholarship in Near Eastern studies.
 U.S. citizenship required.
 Maximum award is $23,800.
-Awards must be used between August 15, 2017 and December 31, 2018.
+Awards must be used between August 15, 2018 and December 31, 2019.
 Funding for this fellowship provided by the U.S. Department of State's Bureau of Educational and Cultural Affairs.

 Jennifer C. Groot Memorial Fellowship: Up to three awards of $1,500 each to support beginners in archaeological fieldwork who have been accepted as team members on archaeological projects with ASOR/CAP affiliation in Jordan.
 Open to undergraduate or graduate students of U.S. or Canadian citizenship.